Photo of Sutton, Stacey

 Service to Community

-Advisory Council, City of Chicago Community Wealth Building Initiative, Chicago Mayor's Office of Racial and Economic Justice (2021 - present)
+Advisory Council, City of Chicago Community Wealth Building Initiative, Chicago Mayor's Office of Racial and Economic Justice (2021 - 2023)

 Advisory Board, UIC’s Social Justice Initiative (2019 - present)